munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code main-chunk-line (1 before, 2 after)

-Once we have a compiler, of course, it will actually keep track of the current line while parsing and pass that in.
+Once we have a compiler, of course, it will track the current line as it parses and pass that in.

-Now that we have line information for every instruction, let's help ourselves out with it.
-In our disassembler, it's incredibly useful to show which source line each instruction was compiled from.
+Now that we have line information for every instruction, let's put it to good use.
+In our disassembler, it's helpful to show which source line each instruction was compiled from.
 That gives us a way to map back to the original code when we're trying to figure out what some blob of bytecode is supposed to do.
 After printing the offset of the instruction -- the number of bytes from the beginning of the chunk -- we show its source line:

 ^code show-location (2 before, 2 after)

 Bytecode instructions tend to be pretty fine-grained.
 A single line of source code often compiles to a whole sequence of instructions.
-To make that a little more visually clear, we show a `|` for any instruction that comes from the same source line as a preceding instruction.
-The end result for our hand-written chunk looks like:
+To make that more visually clear, we show a `|` for any instruction that comes from the same source line as the preceding one.
+The resulting output for our hand-written chunk looks like:

 ```